acbsp/bonafide.guru/en/contents.rst

-Prabhupada (though he does not dispute the understanding that Srila Prabhupada was a pure devotee, mahabhagavatha etc.) was free from defects because he could make mistakes such as falling asleep in a class (has anyone seen this anytime, we only know that Srila Prabhupada was always very alert?) or missing Sanskrit verses.
+Prabhupada (though he does not dispute the understanding that Srila Prabhupada was a pure devotee, mahabhagavatha etc.) was free from defects because he could make mistakes such as falling asleep in a class (has anyone seen this anytime, we only know that |SP| was always very alert?) or missing Sanskrit verses.
 And this is the explanation His Holiness has, just to prove his point that Srila Prabhupada did not notice the "my" in the phrase "my initiated disciple" in his Final Will.
-Maharaja, have you come to accept at least now (after hearing the most appropriate reasons provided by the devotees assembled), the fact that a pure devotee such as Srila Prabhupada is indeed free from all defects?
+Maharaja, have you come to accept at least now (after hearing the most appropriate reasons provided by the devotees assembled), the fact that a pure devotee such as |SP| is indeed free from all defects?
 Please do not hesitate to take our help - we remain faithfully at your service.